Knerten0815/masters-thesis/content/methodology.typ

 Since the SSM weights $W_i^((k))$ are standardized to the range of $[-1, 1]$, the SGS also resides in that range.

 If the similarity metric used to calculate the atomic similarity weights $w_(i,j)^((k))$ fulfills the criteria for a similarity metric described by @similarity, the SGS will fulfill them too.
-It has to be said, that the SGS metric should not be used as a drop-in replacement for other similarity metrics, though.
+It has to be said, that the SGS metric should not be used as a drop-in replacement for other similarity metrics.
 It can not aggregate any more insight into the the group similarity relationship as its underlying metric, but will always be more computationally expensive.
 A simple group similarity approach, that takes the mean of all similarities within the group, will be more insightful in almost all cases.
 But the SGS is closely and intuitively intertwined with the SSM generation and can therefore be used to compare against the simpler group similarity approach, to test the validity of the visualization technique on a big dataset.